 What is NutriSTEP®?

-- Questionnaires that can be used in a variety of settings as well as for nutrition surveillance.
+The NutriSTEP® questionnaires can be used in a variety of settings such as:

 Why is NutriSTEP® important?

-- Approximately <10->17% of the population of young children aged 18 months to 5 years will be identified as high nutritional risk.
+- Approximately 10-17% of the population of young children aged 18 months to 5 years have been identified as high nutritional risk.

 - Growth problems such as failure to thrive and obesity